Antoon Derkinderen: The Bazel

 Derkinderen's last big leadlight assignment was for De Bazel.
 This was built as the office of the Netherlands Trading Society (NHM) from 1919 to 1926.
 The NHM was a very powerful company and bank, and this was expressed in its offices, which became over 100 m long, and had 10 floors.
 Construction took place between 1919 and 1926.
 Before the building was finished, the architect Karel de Bazel died on 28 November 1923.
 Derkinderen then advised on the completion of the building.

 Above the entrance on the Vijzelstraat is a stairway with a series of 20 memorial leadlights offered by the Asian staff of the company.
 These were designed by Derkinderen and finished by Joep Nicolas.
 They leadlights depict: the situation before the foundation of the NHM with unemployment, poverty, degeneration and welfare; The sources of wealth personified by Gaia, Neptune, Juno and Vulcan; Next is the use of wealth, depicted in need, action, luxury, and fight; The last eight windows further elaborate on this by depicting the legend of the Lady of Stavoren.
 Derkinderen also designed other leadlights in the great hall, also finished by Nicolas.

 Significance

-Derkinderen was inspired by e.g. the 'Gesamtkunst' of Richard Wagner and the Medieval Cathedrals, and strove for a fusion of art disciplines under the leadership of architecture.
-Under the influence of the ideas of William Morris and Walter Crane, he came to the realization that by following 'l'art-pour-l'art' ideas, art had become isolated from society, and artisanship had been ignored.
-Derkinderen strove for a new integration of art and society, where art serviced society and emanated from society.
-As such, community art was not about individual impressions and emotions, but about art that expressed grand and broad ideas.
+Derkinderen was inspired by, e.g., the "Gesamtkunst" of Richard Wagner and the medieval cathedrals, and strove for a fusion of art disciplines under the leadership of architecture.
+Under the influence of the ideas of William Morris and Walter Crane, he came to the realization that by following "l'art pour l'art" ideas art had become isolated from society, and artisanship had been ignored.
+Derkinderen strove for a new integration of art and society, in which art serviced society and emanated from society.
+As such, community art was not about individual impressions and emotions, but about expressing grand and broad ideas.